HE Staff Digital Badge in UDL - Autumn 2021

 Important: Participants must have some teaching activities planned during weeks 5-9 (1st Nov - 5th Dec) of the course which they can work on as part of their UDL Redesign Activity.
 Can be scheduled classes/lectures, assignment to be delivered, staff training session or other teaching activity - we are flexible.

 Registration: Free, operating on first come first served basis.
-Booking open Aug 23rd - Sept 21st.
+Booking open Aug 23rd - Sept 21st. via Eventbrite.
 Pre-registration available to limited numbers in ETBs/institutions with supporting badge facilitators by direct invite only.
-To register your interest in the course click here.

 This Autumn, AHEAD and UCD Access & Lifelong Learning are teaming up to jointly deliver the Digital Badge for Universal Design in Teaching and Learning once again in a fully online format.
 This digital badge course, hosted by the National Forum for the Enhancement of Teaching & Learning, will provide participants with a strong introduction to the Universal Design for Learning Framework and give them the opportunity to implement UDL approaches within the teaching activities they are currently undertaking.
 But this year there's a big difference to how we're running the course.
 Where typically we would run the course for about 35 people, this year we are teaming up with previously trained UDL badge facilitators to offer this course to 1,000+ participants simultaneously in FET and HE - the largest national roll out of UDL CPD ever undertaken in Ireland.
 So sign up to be a part of it and join the growing Irish UDL community.